 Minimum effort, maximum enjoyment.

 Our wedding day was the most magical, whimsical, wine-fueled, joyful, love-filled, special day of my life.
-Everyone we love were there, and I believe it was all of our missions to have the best time. ♡
+Everyone we love was there, and I believe it was all of their missions to have the best time while celebrating us. ♡

 We got married on a Friday and a week before, it was a gorgeous day in the Bay Area.
 A beautiful 70 degrees outside, Mike and I went to dinner at a favorite Greek restaurant to toast the upcoming week and hope that the good weather continued.